-Notes: All results are generated using survey weights that account for the sampling design of the Current Population Survey (CPS) October 2020 Education Supplement and the HSLS:09, and for sample attrition in HSLS:09 follow-up survey rounds.
+Irvey (CPS) October Education Supplement, 2020; US Department of Education, Integrated Postsecondary Education Data System (IPEDS), 2021; and US and the HSLS:09, and for sample attrition in HSLS:09 follow-up survey rounds.
 The sample is restricted to selective college applicants.
-In columns (4) through (8), the sample is adjusted to account for the expected change in composition after the introduction of a nationwide top 10 percent admissions policy and/or the repeal of race-based affirmative action.
-In columns (5) through (8), 60 percent of institutions are assumed to adopt alternative admissions policies in response to a nationwide ban, reflecting the fact that some institutions operate in states that already impose a ban on race-conscious admissions and others currently choose not to consider race in admissions.
-Academic merit is defined as a combination of high school GPA, college entrance exam scores, and AP exam participation and performance.
-Numbers may not sum to 100 percent due to rounding.

-Finding 5: Socioeconomic diversity at selective colleges would increase considerably if a larger and more diverse group of students applied and if those admitted received the appropriate financial support to enroll.
+In columns (4) through race-based affirmative action.
+In columns (5) through (8), 60 percent of institutions are assumed to adopt alternative admissions policies in response to a nsider race in admissions.
+Academic merit is defined as a combination of high school GPA, college entrance exam scores, and AP exam participation and Finding 5: Socioeconomic diversity at selective colleges would increase considerably if a larger and more diverse group of students applied and if those admitted received the appropriate financial support to enroll.